Jameers-code/Nike-jsm/README.md

 ## :star2: Introduction

+Nike Websi
-Nike Website is a web application built with Vite.js using TypeScript & React.
+te is a web application built with Vite.js using TypeScript & React.
 The application is a landing page for Nike website.
 The application is responsive and works great on mobile devices and tablets.
 The application is designed using Tailwind CSS and it is deployed on Vercel.

 ### Folder Structure